melezhik/sparrowdo-spark/README.md

 ## Install master

 Run Docker container for master.
-You should call docker images master, it is obligatory:
+You should call Spark master container as `master`, it is obligatory:

     $ docker run --entrypoint init --net spark-net --ip 172.18.0.2 -t -d --name master centos